LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 ## Level 4 - Aqua Veil (2 E)
 The Genasi learns to manipulate water defensively, creating a protective barrier.

 As an action, expend 2E to cast "Aqua Veil."
-This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[SPELL\] modifier.
+This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[PROF\] modifier.
 The veil provides resistance to ranged damage and immunity to fire damage until the temporary hit points are depleted.

 ## *Level 5 - Aquaform (1 Essence)*
 *The Genasi achieves a deeper understanding of their aquatic heritage, gaining further control over their form and the surrounding water.*